Why NRG?

 />

-</script>Input Handler
+</template>Input Handler

 Traditional